Thinker: Learning to Plan and Act: Agent Behavior Analysis

-In conclusion, the analysis in this section suggests that the trained agents appear to learn a planning algorithm that differs from common hand-crafted planning algorithms.
-These agents learn to plan deeply and reset upon encountering a poor node, while being able to search for a good plan within limited number of planning steps.
-It is likely that the agents also take advantage of the model's hidden state, which contains rich information about the root and predicted state, when deciding upon the three types of actions.
+In conclusion, the analysis in this section suggests that the trained agents appear to learn a planning algorithm that differs from common handcrafted planning algorithms.
+These agents learn to plan deeply and reset upon encountering a poor node, while being able to search for a good plan within a limited number of model simulations.
+It is likely that the agents also take advantage of the model's hidden state, which contains rich information about the root and predicted states, when deciding upon the three types of actions.
 However, a comprehensive investigation of this particular dynamic lies beyond the scope of our current analysis.